Thailand Already Reverses Weed Legalization, Industry Panics

 New Law Will Reintroduce Penalties for Weed Possession in Thailand

-The authorities may not bring back brutal punishment as seen in the old days, but the new penalties are likely to be used as a weapon of deterrence.
-The bill in-the-making may introduce fines of up to 60,000 baht ($1630) for the use of cannabis as entertainment or pleasure, and prison of up to a year.
+The authorities may not bring back brutal punishment as seen in the old days, but newly introduced penalties are likely to be used as a weapon of deterrence.
+The bill in-the-making may put in place fines of up to 60,000 baht ($1630) for the use of cannabis as entertainment or pleasure, and prison of up to a year.
 The medicinal use of cannabis will remain permissible, but it is due to be revealed how it’s going to be regulated.

 Advertising and marketing marijuana will also be punishable as well as farming without a permit, which poses the most serious offence.
 Those caught growing unregistered with the government could get a one to three year in prison or fines between 20,000 and 300,000 baht (US $545- $8,165).